Are you interested in selling Medicare Advantage plans successfully?

 That is something that I would definitely warn you against.

-If you’re an employee and you’re getting the salary and you’re selling Medicare Advantage, fine.
+If you’re an employee and you’re getting the salary and you’re selling Medicare Advantage plans, fine.

 But for agents working on commission, you want to own your book of business.